-To give this blouse a bit of weight and quality on the neckline, I’ve included a 5cm (2″) turn-back along the CF seam, through to the neckline.
-Press and pin the 5cm (2″) turn-back facing into place and cover stitch (or zig zag for domestic machines) for the neckline and CF seam.
+- To give this blouse a bit of weight and quality on the neckline, I’ve included a 5cm (2″) turn-back along the CF seam, through to the neckline.

-In this case I’ve used a wave like stretch stitch along the full length of the 5cm (2″) turn back.
-For consistency in the finish of the garment, I’ll be using this stitch on the armhole turning and the hem.
+- In this case I’ve used a wave like stretch stitch along the full length of the 5cm (2″) turn-back facing.

 If you have any questions about this pattern or the sewing process, don’t hesitate to use the comments section below. 🙂 If you’d like to share your photos of this blouse you can join my Facebook group, or Instagram.
 To be sure I see the posts please use my handle @studiofaro or the hashtag #PatentBlouse.